H-Mateus/intro-to-rmarkdown/content/posts/2022-05-11-02-basic-formatting/index.en-gb.md

 -  H~2~O = `H~2~O`
 - X^2^ = `X^2^`

-Note that there are other ways of dealing with super and subscripts, please see the Equations section (section \@ref(math)) for that.
+Note that there are other ways of dealing with super and subscripts, please see the Equations section (section <a href="#math">4</a>) for that.

 ## Paragraphs